Safety Researcher for Autonomous and Marine Systems

 For the purpose of the discussion, one day of the workshop is dedicated to the discussion and summarizing the results.
 In the first workshop, four topics have been discussed in detail.

-Due to the COVID 19 epidemic, the second IWASS had to be moved to 2021.
+Due to the COVID 19 epidemic, the second IWASS had to be moved to 2021 and will be held online.
 See the Workshops webpage to learn more about theSecond IWASS.
 For the results of the first IWASS in 2019, please see its homepage.

 Having co-created the idea of the workshop I am involved in the planning, organization, and preparation of the workshop.
 This includes writing of the Whitepaper, Final report, arranging workshop details, inviting participants, and acting as editor for the associated special issue.